jordannadroj/jordannadroj/README.md

 <h1 align="center">Hi, I'm Jordan Siemens</h1>
 <h3 align="center">I'm a Fullstack web developer based in Berlin.
-I am from Canada and have a diverse professional and educational background in the arts, businesses and most recently web development.</h3>
+I am from Canada and have a diverse professional and educational background in the arts, business and most recently web development.</h3>

 :man_student:	 I'm a recent graduate from [Le Wagon's](https://www.lewagon.com/) fullstack web development bootcamp